 Tragically son Erwin was killed during WW1 & the address given on his medal card in 1917 was for his sister Stella at 79 Iffley Rd, Oxford.

-Daughter Stella never married & lived until 1940 when she died in Oxford leaving an estate worth almost £14,000
+Daughter Stella never married & in 1939 she was living on her own at 41 Leckford Rd, Oxford where she died in 1940 leaving an estate worth almost £14,000.

 The children of Wentworth Webster & Thekla Laura Knipping were:

 we.2.4.1 Thekla Webster born c1868 at Biarritz, France

 we.2.4.2 Stella Ruth Webster born July 31st, 1871 in France; died January 21st, 1940 at 41 Leckford Rd, Oxford

 They had 2 more daughters - Antonia Mathilda Webster who died June 3rd, 1901 in Kroonstad, South Africa & another unknown